Action Hallucination in Generative Vision-Language-Action Models: Low-Level Action Hallucinations

 where $\Phi$ is the CDF of the standard normal distribution.

 \end{restatable}

 Compared to Lemma~\ref{lem:topological}, Theorem~\ref{thm:isoperimetry} provides a quantitative lower bound that reveals key factors that influence the action hallucination rate.
 As before, the problem is interpolation between the $M$ modes.
 The more smoothly the policy varies with the latent, the more probability mass leaks into the forbidden seam.
 In addition to the number of modes $M$, a key ratio to note is $\epsilon = W/L$. $W$ measures how wide the unsafe gap is in action space, and $L$ measures how quickly actions can change as we adjust the latent $z$.
-If the model is very smooth in the latent space (low Lipschitz constant $L$ within the ball $B_R$), then it must transition gradually, and a larger set of latents produce intermediate invalid actions.
+If the model is very smooth in the latent space, then it must transition gradually, and a larger set of latents produce intermediate invalid actions.
 The main idea underlying the proof (Appendix~\ref{app:proof:isoperimetric}) is to apply Gaussian isoperimetry to lower bound the mass of disjoint latent ``halos'' of radius $\epsilon=W/L$ around each safe-mode set.

-\mypara{Implications for VLAs} Lemma~ \ref{lem:topological} shows that hallucination is unavoidable for typical continuous generative policies in multi-modal environments.
-Theorem~\ref{thm:isoperimetry} further reveals a fundamental ``mode capacity limit'' for these policies.
-It shows that a smooth decoder can only support a finite number of distinct behaviors (modes) before the ``seams'' between them---the regions of hallucination---become dominant.
-Our analysis reveals a persistent tension between \emph{diversity} and \emph{safety}.
-Datasets are typically multi-modal (e.g., distinct grasp types or approach trajectories) and a low-level continuous policy trained to cover all $M$ modes faces a geometric dilemma: \begin{enumerate} \item {Accept Hallucination:} To cover all diverse modes, the policy is geometrically required to expose significant Gaussian surface area to the forbidden regions, which leads to invalid ``interpolated'' actions. \item {Suffer Mode Collapse:} To reduce the hallucination rate (minimize $H_\theta$), the policy can drop modes (reduce $M$). \end{enumerate} Crucially, this dilemma is a geometric consequence and not just an optimization or data problem.
-A theoretical solution is to break the continuity assumption: generative action heads can employ \emph{hybrid} designs that use discrete decisions to switch between modes (e.g., discrete skill tokens~\cite{saycan2022arxiv,pi0.6}, diffusion options~\cite{feng25}, or mixture-of-experts gating~\cite{hao2026abstracting}).
-In VLAs with high-level structure, the planner can sample the mode as part of its internal representation before invoking the generative action head.
-However, this shifts the burden of hallucination avoidance to the high-level planner (see Sec. \ref{sec:planning}).
+\mypara{Implications for VLAs} Our analysis reveals a tension between \emph{diversity} and \emph{safety}.
+Datasets can be multi-modal (e.g., distinct grasp types or approach trajectories) and a low-level continuous policy trained to cover all $M$ modes equally faces a geometric dilemma: (i) \textbf{Accept Hallucination:} To cover all diverse modes, the policy is geometrically required to expose significant Gaussian surface area to the forbidden regions, resulting in invalid ``interpolated'' actions; or (ii) \textbf{Mode Collapse:} To reduce the hallucination rate (minimize $H_\theta$), the policy can assign very little mass to some modes or drop modes entirely (reduce $M$).